lina-usc/eog-learn/README.md

 Problem Statement
 =================

 MEG and EEG data contain a mixture of neural signal and non-neural artifact (for example muscle movment, heartbeat, eye blinks, and eye saccades).
 Eye blinks and eye saccades (ocular artifacts) are always present in M/EEG and have large amplitude as compared to neural signal.
 M/EEG devices record electrical signals in the brain - interestingly, an electrical dipole exists in the human eye, and thus this is inadverdently picked up by the M/EEG when we move our eyes etc. Currently, most MEEG analyses use ICA (blind source separation) to "subtract" the ocular artifact from the MEEG signal.
-This has the benefit of retaining the full M/EEG time-course (ie. before the days of ICA, scientists would cut out entire segments of M/EEG with ocular artifact in them, resulting in a loss of data).
-However, ICA is an unsupervised method, it attempts to identify "patterns" in the data.
-Usually, it will identify the ocular artifact patttern in M/EEG, however this is not a perfect approach, and it is not known how much neural signal is lost when subtracting out the ocular ICA components.
-Further, ICA assumes that all sources in the data are independent.
-This is not always the case for M/EEG data, raising the question of whether the approach is valid for M/EEG.
+However, since ICA is an unsupervised method, it is not a perfect approach, and it is easy to know how much neural signal is removed when subtracting out ICA components.

 Aims
 ====